 The freebase, smokable form of cocaine is called crack cocaine and is considered significantly more addictive than cocaine, which is just below alcohol in terms of its addictive potential and difficulty to overcome.
-Crack cocaine offers many of the same effects as cocaine, but due to the route of administration—smoked in special pipes than individuals often make themselves using found or available materials—the effects are significantly amplified and even faster than powdered cocaine.
+Crack cocaine offers many of the same effects as cocaine, but due to the route of administration—smoked in special pipes that individuals often make themselves using found or available materials—the effects are significantly amplified and even faster than powdered cocaine.
 However, as fast as the high comes on, it also fades rather quickly, coinciding with depleted levels of feel-good neurochemicals and immediately causing cravings for more of the drug.
 It’s currently estimated that about half a million Americans are currently addicted to crack cocaine.

 Considered to be the most addictive and difficult-to-quit drug that is currently known, heroin is a powerful narcotic that’s derived from the opium obtained from the opium poppy.
 It’s in the same family as morphine and codeine but is exponentially more powerful.
 Unlike drugs like cocaine and crystal meth, heroin mimics the body’s natural endorphins, which is a natural feel-good “drug” that overrides one’s response to pain and acts as a depressant, slowing down the body and its various processes.
 Due to its potency, quitting heroin often requires intensive rehabilitation, beginning with detox treatment and continuing through residential or inpatient treatment, followed by aftercare and continued participation in support groups and counseling.
 Heroin addiction has recently been classified as an epidemic by the Center for Disease Control and Prevention, and conservative estimates suggest that nearly 700,000 Americans are currently addicted to heroin.